 Landscape Photography via the Alaska Railroad

-As we pulled out of the Anchorage Railroad Station, the whistle blows and the commuting scene out my large window gives way to pink sky that makes the mud flats outside of anchorage glimmer in the low morning light.
+As we pulled out of the Anchorage Railroad Station, the whistle blew and the commuting scene out my large window gave way to the pink sky that made the mud flats outside of Anchorage glimmer in the low morning light.
 This Coastal Classic route, from Anchorage to Seward, is often called ‘the most scenic route’ as it passes through fjords, glaciers, mountains, and tunnels.
 Needless to say, I spent a lot of time outside on the ‘balcony’ shooting photos between drinks and brunch.

 - Wear dark colors to avoid the glare.

 - Try to blur out the glare by shooting with a wide-open aperture (f4 or higher) and use manual focus.